royce-c/Comm-Docs/docs/task1.md

 Enter the command `git add .`
 The . character tells git to add all files in the folder.
 Alternatively, you could type each file you wish to add manually.

-This command stages each of your files, what this means is git has added all the files in your folder to be committed
+This command stages each of your files, what this means is git has added all the files in your folder to be committed.

+To verify that it worked you can enter the command `git status` this will return the current status of Git.
+If it ran successfully you should see all the files that are staged to be committed printed in green on the terminal.

 ## Step 5 - Commit changes to local repository